Desertification to rise if more trees not planted: PM

 Addressing a big gathering of the Tiger Force volunteers and people from different walks of life at the Korang Park, he said unanimous decisions by nations always yielded positive results and in this regard he referred to the country’s success in containing the coronavirus pandemic.

-Imran said climate change was also affecting the country, as they had witnessed a reduction of 1.5 million tonnes in wheat production this year because the rainfall had adversely affected the crop.
-The prime minister planted a sapling to formally launch the country’s biggest tree plantation campaign targeting around 3.5 million trees across the country on the Tiger Force Day observed on Sunday.

-The prime minister further said changes were occurring because of climatic change and urged the nation to realize its true potentialand come forward to share responsibility for arresting deforestation.
+The prime minister further said changes were occurring because of climatic change and urged the nation to realize its true potential and come forward to share their responsibility for arresting deforestation.
 “About 80 per cent of the glaciers in the country are facing the risk of melting, which might increase desertification in the catchment areas if drastic steps are not taken,” he warned.

 “It is our collective duty to make the country green by planting trees,” he stressed and underlined the need to control pollution in the Rawal Lake which provided water to the Rawalpindi city.